tzebrowski/ObdMetrics/README.md

 - livedata - PIDs which are read frequently during session with the Adapter

-Configuration might looks like below the below example.
+Configuration might looks like the below example.

 ```json
 {